wesdoyle/nginx-security-demo/README.md

 This phase demonstrates the importance of encrypted communications in web security.

 **In this phase, we'll introduce HTTPS to our stack 🔐:**
-- Adds SSL/TLS encryption using self-signed certificates
+- Adds SSL/TLS encryption using self-signed certificates (see note about self-signed certs below)
 - Configures Nginx to use HTTPS and redirect HTTP traffic to HTTPS

 If you run the Phase 1 or Phase 2 stack, you'll notice that all traffic is routed to the API through nginx over HTTP.
 You'll notice that if you inspect network traffic on the loopback interface, it's completely unencrypted.
 You can easily read information about the HTTP request and response events, including the entire contents of the payload.

-**Self-signed certificates are suitable for development and testing purposes but not for production environments.** Self-signed certificates will trigger security warnings in browsers and are not trusted by default.

-For production use, we would obtain a certificate from a trusted Certificate Authority (CA).
-Services like Let's Encrypt provide free, trusted TLS certificates that are widely recognized by browsers.

 ### Inspecting network traffic with `tcpdump` 🔍